Skip to main content

 3. Environment — start the host proxy, forward git credentials, resolve environment variables

-4. Container — validate flags, build Docker configs, create the container, inject post-init scripts
+4. Container — validate flags, build Docker configs, create the container, stream bootstrap material (mTLS leaf cert, CA cert, Hydra JWT) into the container’s writable layer, then start it

 Create vs Start vs Run